-- Nitrate, bacteria, and arsenic violations occurred in five public water systems from 2022-2024. - These contaminants often enter drinking water from agricultural operations and natural sources. - Sustained ingestion at high levels can cause cancer, gastrointestinal ailments, and developmental issues, respectively.
+- Nitrate, arsenic, and/or bacteria violations occurred in four public water systems from 2022-2024.6 - These contaminants often enter drinking water from agricultural operations and natural sources. - Sustained ingestion at high levels can cause cancer, cardiovascular issues, and gastrointestinal ailments, respectively.